OrdnanceSurvey/os-data-hub-api-tutorials/web-development/national-parks-locator/README.md

 ## The Data

 We created a lightweight JSON file, [`/data/national-parks.json`](./data/national-parks.json).
-The file contains an GeoJSON FeatureCollection.
-Each Feature in the collection representsa national park.
+The file contains a GeoJSON FeatureCollection.
+Each Feature in the collection represents a national park.
 Each Feature's `property` attribute contains the `name` and a `url` for the park, plus an `id`.

 ```javascript
 {